1vanchuck/party-legend-terms.github.io-/Privacy_Policy.md

 ## 1. Overview

 Your privacy is important to us.
 This Privacy Policy describes:
-- What information we collect (spoiler: very little!)
+- What information we collect
 - How we use that information
 - Your rights and choices
-- How we protect children's privacy

 **Key Points:**
 - ✅ No personal information is collected
 - ✅ No account registration required
 - ✅ All game data stored locally on your device only
 - ✅ No sharing of data with third parties (except anonymous analytics)
-- ✅ COPPA compliant for children under 13
+- ✅ App is rated 17+ and intended for mature audiences

 ---